Sue Redfern: Umpiring career

-After retiring from playing, Redfern took up umpiring, initially standing only in local competitions.
+After retiring as a cricketer, Redfern took up umpiring, initially standing only in local competitions.
 In July 2015, she was part of the umpiring team for an ODI between Australia and England (part of the 2014–16 ICC Women's Championship), serving as fourth umpire.
 Later in the year, it was announced that she would stand at the 2015 World Twenty20 Qualifier in Thailand.

 During the 2016 ICC World Cricket League Division Five tournament in Jersey, she was one of the on-field umpires during the fixture between Oman and Nigeria on 22 May.
-Her colleague, Jacqueline Williams, was the third umpire, meaning that it was the first time two female umpires had officiated in a men's match in an ICC tournament.
+Her colleague, Jacqueline Williams, was the third umpire, making it the first time that two female umpires had officiated in a men's match in an ICC tournament.

 In January 2017, she was one of four female umpires named by the ICC to stand in matches in the 2017 Women's Cricket World Cup Qualifier.
 She became the first woman to have played in a Women's Cricket World Cup and then stand in a tournament as an umpire.

 In October 2018, she was named as one of the twelve on-field umpires for the 2018 ICC Women's World Twenty20.
 In May 2019, the International Cricket Council named her as one of the eight women on the ICC Development Panel of Umpires.
 In August 2019, she was named as one of the umpires to officiate in matches during the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In February 2020, the ICC named her as one of the umpires to officiate in matches during the 2020 ICC Women's T20 World Cup in Australia.
 In June 2021 she was fourth umpire for the first match of the three match T20I series between England and Sri Lanka men, played at Cardiff, becoming the first woman to officiate an England men's home match.